quadram-institute-bioscience/start-asap/README.md

 # start-asap

 Initialize an ASA³P configuration file in **Excel** format (as required by ASA³P) from the command line.
+[ASA³P](https://github.com/oschwengers/asap) is a fully featured bacterial assembly and analysis pipeline ([paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007134)).

 ### Features
  * Can prepare the ASA³P project directory in a non-interactive way